mobahug/Roger-Skyline-1_42/README.md

 Create new partition:

-    primal size of `4.2 GB´
+    primal size of 4.2 GB

 on the root

 and